 Movies here are often here because they’re a bit longer and require more attention, there are many many movies made during the 50s and 60s that fit here.
 Many of these you could watch with your preschooler, but they will be born.

-- Battle of Britain– This is one I haven’t watched yet, but was going to watch with the kids until Jeff brought up that they won’t have the attention span for it.
+– This is one I haven’t watched yet, but was going to watch with the kids until Jeff brought up that they won’t have the attention span for it.

 - A League of Their Own– I watched this in the movie theaters, and was reminded of it the other day and knew I had to add it into this list.
 It could almost move into the everyone category, but I remember it having a few scenes, and possibly being a bit slow for younger kids.